GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: Simulations and Experiments

-We firstly evaluate the case of different clutter rates (\ie, 0\%, 10\% and 20\%) to verify the robustness of the proposed algorithm.
+We firstly evaluate the case of different probabilities of false-positive detections (\ie, 0\%, 10\% and 20\%) to verify the robustness of the proposed algorithm.
+We generate one false positive detection, located uniformly at random within the FOV, with the given probability.
 The robot follows the lawn-mower path (Figure~\ref{fig:trajectory_lawn_and_largest}).
 Initial estimate has ten components with the average mean offset of $15$ from the true position and the average variance given by a diagonal matrix with diagonal elements $50$.
-Tables~\ref{tab:est_num_diff_clutter} and~\ref{tab:aver_mahal_diff_clutter} present the results of the simulation.
-As the clutter rate increases, the estimated number of both components and confirmed tracks increases (Table~\ref{tab:est_num_diff_clutter}).
+Figure~\ref{fig:est_num_diff_clutter} and Table~\ref{tab:aver_mahal_diff_clutter} present the results of the simulation.
+As the probability of false-positive detections increases, the estimated number of both components and confirmed tracks increases (Figure~\ref{fig:est_num_diff_clutter}).
 The summation of weights gives larger estimated number of confirmed tracks than the number of tracks, with a larger STD.
-We conjecture that the summation of weights tends to overestimate the number of targets, and that the number of the components/tracks might be a better estimate of the number of targets in the GM-PHD framework.
-Average Mahalanobis distance of all true targets to the closest confirmed track does not show any dependence on the clutter rate (Table~\ref{tab:aver_mahal_diff_clutter}).
+We conjecture that the summation of weights tends to overestimate the number of targets, and that the number of the tracks might be a better estimate of the number of targets in the GM-PHD framework.
+The overestimation of weights is due to our mechanism of generating new components (\ie, Section~\ref{subsec:new}), which assigns a weight of one to newly generated components.
+This can be observed when the probability of false-positive detections is $0\%$ (no false positives).
+Average Mahalanobis distance of all true targets to the closest confirmed track does not show any dependence on the probability of false-positive detections (Table~\ref{tab:aver_mahal_diff_clutter}).